0GiS0/azure-dev-center-demos/README.md

 ### Clean up

 Congratulations 🎉 You did it!
 Now you can delete all and go to sleep 🛌💤

+Please keep in mind that before you delete the resources, you need to delete the environments created by the users.

 ```bash
 source scripts/clean-up.sh